owahl/NumericalMethodsAlgorithms/luFactor/README.md

 # luFactor Algorithm
 [L, U, P] = luFactor(A)

 The luFactor function determines the LU Factorization of a square matrix using partial pivoting and gaussean elimination.
+The coefficient matrix A can be decomposed into an upper triangualr matrix U and a lower triangular matrix L. The function decomposes the matrix A into the following relation:

+[P][A] = [L][U]

+Where P is the pivot matrix.

 **Inputs:**
 * A-coefficient matrix